-Hi.
-It’s Lois at Recipe Idea Shop, telling you about a healthy Baked Vegetable Stuffed Eggplant we made recently, serving it with Crispy Sausage Rice Balls.
-When I looked at the nutrition, I knew I messed up because the rice balls are very high fat, high carb.
+When I looked at the nutrition for the rice balls, I knew I messed up because the rice balls are very high fat, high carb.
 The Vegetable Stuffed Eggplant, however, is much better for you.
 I should have filled up on it and just had a bite or two of rice balls.
 But they were good.
 So I ate them.

 The Baked Vegetable Stuffed Eggplant with a small side salad would be perfect for any meal.
 Pure vegan bliss.
 You won’t even miss the meat.
 Next time I would add a few sautéd mushrooms to the mix, mostly because I love mushrooms and I like to increase my selenium.

 This Baked Vegetable Stuffed Eggplant recipe is inspired by a recipe on Eating Well, a recipe website that focuses on healthy eating.
 Don and I both liked it.
 And, although it has a lot of steps, it was simple to make.
 I also learned a new technique—the way Eating Well’s recipe said to slice the eggplant to fill it.
 Most of the time to make it was spent waiting, and having a nice glass of wine.
 Who can beat that?

 Let’s see.
 I used a chef’s knife, small sharp paring knife, garlic mincer, cutting board, measuring cups and spoons, non-stick skillet, small roasting/baking sheet, and my olive oil cruet.
 But what you really want are some great pots and pans and some lovely stemware, am I right?

 - Olive oil spray